 Dr. Stephen Wangen, in his book Healthier Without Wheat: A New Understanding of Wheat Allergies, Celiac Disease, and Non-Celiac Gluten Intolerance writes that heartburn, along with irritable bowel syndrome, Crohn's disease, and other digestive problems are common symptoms associated with wheat gluten intolerance.

-Chris Kresser over at the Healthy Skeptic has a great series of articles here on treating heartburn.
-I heartily agree with his suggestions.
+Chris Kresser has a great series of articles here on treating heartburn.
+I do agree with his suggestions.

 And here are a few more resources I have found helpful on an acid reflux diet: